Explore Our Past Events

 3-10 PM

 Patricia Pisters is a professor of Film and Media Studies at the University of Amsterdam, a board member of the OPEN Foundation, and the editor of Deleuze and Guattari and the Psychedelic Revival (2023).
-She is an artist in residence on Ruigoord, working on her new book on Grof’s work.
+She is an artist-in-residence at Ruigoord, working on her new book about Grof’s work.

 Philip Carr-Gomm